 - 4 Pastry crusts top and bottom

-- In a large pot cook Ground Beef and Ground Pork over medium low heat
+- In a large pot or large skillet cook Ground Beef and Ground Pork over medium heat

-- Once cooked you can drain the excess liquid (I like to remove the extra fat)
+- Once cooked you can drain the excess fat from the meat mixture.

 - Mix in Onions, Cloves, Pepper, Marjoram, and Salt